-The count may be distributed among unhalted logical processors who share the same physical core, in processors that support $Intel^{\textcircled{R}}$ Hyper-Threading Technology.
+The count may be distributed among unhalted logical processors that share the same physical core, in processors that support $Intel^{(R)}$ Hyper-Threading Technology.

 Software can use this event as the numerator for the Backend Bound metric (or top-level category) of the Topdown Microarchitecture Analysis method.